piured/courel/README.md

 The position of a note in the scrolling axis at any given song time $t$ is referred to as its **absolute position**.
 Courel does not calculate this value for every note for you due to performance reasons -- most of the time you will be culling pretty much all of the drawable notes, so you do not need to calculate these values for all them.
 Instead, it provides you with the values you need to calculate it yourself.

-The absolute position of a note can be calculated by quering the current scroll $c$ and speed $s$ values (via `GetScroll` and `GetSpeed` methods in the `Sequencer` class), and the relative position $w$ of the note.
+The absolute position of a note can be calculated by quering the current scroll $c$ and speed $s$ values (via `GetScroll` and `GetSpeed` methods in the `Courel.Sequencer` class), and the relative position $w$ of the note.
 The equation is the following:

 $$
-\text{Absolute position} = (-w + c) \times s\,.
+\text{Absolute position} = (-w + c) \times s.
 $$

 Since $c$ and $s$ are function of $t$, the absolute position of the note will change as the song time progresses.

 ### Scrolling notes

 The calculus of the absolute position must be done at every frame (in your `Update` method, for example).
-By calculating this absolute position at every frame and updating your game object position transform in the scrolling axis accordingly, you will be scrolling them at the right pace.
+By doing so and updating your game object position transform in the scrolling axis accordingly, you will be scrolling them at the right pace.
 Just as simple as that.

+## Judging Notes

+### action time

+### premature notes

+### missed notes

 ### receptor